Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 Phone: 1800 227 483

-14.2 If your personal information has not been handled in an appropriate way, we will do our best to remedy your concerns as quickly as possible, including by acknowledging receipt of your complaint within 48 hours and trying to resolve the complaint within 10 working days.
+If your personal information has not been handled in an appropriate way, we will do our best to remedy your concerns as quickly as possible, including by acknowledging receipt of your complaint within 48 hours and trying to resolve it within 10 working days.
 Where this is not possible, we will contact you within this period to let you know an anticipated time frame within which your complaint will be resolved.

-14.3 If your complaint is not satisfactorily resolved, you may approach an external dispute resolution service or apply to the Office of the Australian Information Commissioner (“OAIC“) to have the complaint heard and determined.
+If your complaint is not satisfactorily resolved, you may approach an external dispute resolution service or apply to the Office of the Australian Information Commissioner ("OAIC") to have the complaint heard and determined.

-15. Protecting your identity
+Protecting your identity

-16. Website
+Website

-16.1 Our Website may contain links to websites which are owned or operated by other parties.
+Our Website may contain links to websites which are owned or operated by other parties.
 You should make your own enquiries as to the privacy policies of those parties.
 We are not responsible for information on, or the privacy practices of, such websites.

-17. Changes to this policy
+Changes to this policy

-17.1 From time to time it may be necessary for us to review and revise this privacy policy.
+From time to time it may be necessary for us to review and revise this privacy policy.
 We reserve the right to change our privacy policy at any time.

-18. How can you contact us?
+How can you contact us?

 Privacy Officer